DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/1 Configuration/onCustomCommand.md

 ---
 ---
 ##### shortDescription
-A function that is executed after a custom command item was clicked and allows you to implement the custom command's functionality.
+A function that is executed after a custom command item was clicked.
+Allows you to implement a custom command's functionality.

 ##### param(e): Object
 Information about the event.